iwasaxbi/daily-code-journal/README.md

 ## Day 12 - Morning 🌞 (7th Dec, Sunday)
 - Sunday morning consistency push 💚
 - Slow and steady progress, keeping the habit alive 🚀

+## Day 13 - Morning 🌞 (8th Dec)
+- Keeping the consistency alive 💚
+- One more commit to stay on track 🚀